 There are tons of opportunities when it comes to an outdoor living space remodel and this is the perfect time to tackle those remodeling plans – when you’re not using that space.

 Contact RM Kitchens to design a way to make the most of your home: kitchen, bathroom, patio, and beyond.
-We serve the Harrisburg, Hershey, Lebanon, Lancaster, York, and Reading, Pa. area for remodeling jobs.
+We serve the Harrisburg, Hershey, Lebanon, Lancaster, York, and Reading, Pa. area (see entire service area) for remodeling jobs.
 As a full-service remodeling project contractor, we provide professional designers and work with your budget.
 Like you, we value quality at a sensible price.